kartonfarkas/api_docs/source/suite/emails/launch.rst

 .. warning::

-   Launches are asynchronous operations.
-A successful request might end up in a failed launch (for example when email subject or recipient list was not specified).
+   Launches are asynchronous operations, so a successful request might end up in a failed launch, e.g. when the email subject  or recipient list was not specified.
 The :doc:`email_data` endpoint must be polled to obtain information on the launch progress, where the *api_status* and *api_error* parameters will contain the status.